 Earlier on in the year I ran the 1500M and failed miserably.
 I was wondering if there were any exercises or something that could help improve my stamina and overall long distance running ability.

+When you say you failed miserably do you mean you couldnt run 1500m?
 There are alot of things you can do but i will need more information as to what happened and the time it took you.
 Yes you could try sprints that would work but also your running technique might be pants and need work so if you are serious about wanting help then email me at firstname.lastname@example.org and i can write you a programme for you that will work.

 Your best bet is to train specifically for running that distance!
 Get a trainer to assess you properly and write you a progressive programme including relevant sports conditioning drills and also get your nutrition right.
 Other training like kettle bell routines with an appropriate weight can help you develop stamina and cardiovascular endurance and will also train the posterior kinetic chain, very useful for sports and athletics.
 There is a good website to explain the benefits, see source.